OCamlverse/ocamlverse.github.io/content/functors.md

 this notion to have sets over other types without repeating ourselves?
 That's where *functors* come into play.

-## Functors.
+## Functors

-In the same way that functions are used to *construct* new values from a given one, functors are used to *construct* new modules from a given one.
+In the same way that functions are used to *construct* new values given other values as parameters, functors are used to *construct* new modules given other modules as parameters.

 First, as in our `int` case, to define sets for a given type we need to know when two values are equal.
 So we define this signature: